Lake Champlain Transportation Company: History

 From about 1820 to 1850, approximately five horse ferry crossings operated on Lake Champlain.

 The Burlington Bay Horse Ferry shipwreck discovered in 1983 in Lake Champlain is an example of a turntable team boat.
 "Horse-powered ferries like the one sunk in the Bay of Burlington, Vermont, had reached their heyday in the 1830s and 1840s.
 Eventually, in the 1850s, the steam boat took over and the days of horse-powered ferries quickly came to an end."

 A brief history of the vessels owned by the Lake Champlain Transportation Co. from 1948–2010 is available online.

 Ice-breaking on Lake Champlain

 During the winter, Lake Champlain sometimes ices over, making ferry service on the long Burlington-Port Kent route impractical.
-The Grand Isle-Cumberland Head route is short enough to maintain an open channel, and the distance to the Rouses Point bridge makes it practical for substantial motor traffic to use the ferry, justifying the difficulty of keeping the ferry service operating.
+The Grand Isle-Plattsburgh route is short enough to maintain an open channel, and the distance to the Rouses Point Bridge makes it practical for substantial motor traffic to use the ferry, justifying the difficulty of keeping the ferry service operating.
 The ferries used on this run are of the ice-breaking type; their hulls and propellers are reinforced to allow the boats to operate through thin or broken ice.
 By operating continuously, the ferries maintain an open channel throughout the winter ice season.

-In the past, the ferries did not operate around the clock, but in winter time, a few runs were made through the night to prevent the ice from freezing solidly.
+In the past, the ferries did not operate around the clock, but in wintertime, a few runs were made through the night to prevent the ice from freezing solidly.
 Now, scheduled runs continue throughout the night.